 - Manage and monetize your blog

-Before putting in the time and effort to set up your blog, you want to make sure you have a clear understanding of three things:
+Before putting in the time and effort to set up your blog, make sure you have a clear understanding of three things:

-While your blog will evolve over time, having this foundation will guide the initial look and tone of your blog, and help you find and grow your audience.
+While your blog will evolve, having this foundation will guide the initial look and tone of your blog and to help you find and grow your audience.

 What is your blog’s purpose?

-Having clarity about your intentions for your blog will make it that much easier for you to define the look and feel of your blog, and help you find an audience once it launches.
-It will also give you something to come back to if you ever feel unmotivated or uninspired.
+Having clarity about your intentions will make it much easier to define the look and feel of your blog and help you find an audience once it launches.
+It will also give you something to return to if you ever feel uninspired.

-As you define your blog’s purpose, it’s also worth considering why you are the best person to blog about this topic.
+It’s also worth considering why you are the best person to blog about this topic.
 Do you have expertise in this area?
-Is it something about which you are passionate?
-Do you have a unique perspective on the topic that you want to share?
+Is it something you are passionate about?
+Do you have a unique perspective on the topic you want to share?

 Selecting your blog’s domain name

-Since you can’t choose a domain name if someone else already owns it, you may want to brainstorm a few possible names, in case your first choice is already taken.
+Since you can’t use a domain name someone else already owns, brainstorm a few options in case your first choice is already taken.
 A quick internet search will reveal if any of the names you are considering are already claimed.

 A blogging platform is the content management system (CMS) through which you will publish your blog on the internet.